jeremytammik/voltage_controlled_relay/README.md

 </center>

 The transitions are complicated by the fact that each state, once attained, must be retained for a certain minimum amount of time before any state change can occur.
-Or, to be more precise, the state transition does not hapopen until the trigger persists for a certain amount of time.
+Or, to be more precise, the state transition does not happen until the trigger persists for a certain amount of time.
 The trigger itself includes a minimum timespan to cause the state change.

 We use [YA_FSM](https://github.com/cotestatnt/YA_FSM)